wuppit/cordova-plugin-fingerprint-login/README.md

 # Cordova FingerPrint Plugin
 by susanne

-This is a fork of Cordova TouchID Plugin by Eddy Verbruggen The original plugin is located here: https://github.com/EddyVerbruggen/cordova-plugin-touch-id
+This is a fork of Cordova TouchID Plugin by Eddy Verbruggen and Cordova Fingerprint ID Plugin by susanne The original plugins are located here: https://github.com/EddyVerbruggen/cordova-plugin-touch-id and https://github.com/susannegeorge/cordova-plugin-fingerprint-id

 //TODO
 Add in support for Samsung Devices (Samsung Pass)